-It is a general term for a medical disorder that involves disorders of the musculoskeletal system.
+It is a general term for a medical disorder that involves musculoskeletal system disorders.

-The area where a tendon joins the bone is called an enthesis (which is where the name comes from).
+The area where a tendon joins the bone is called an enthesis (where the name comes from).

-There are many areas in the body where the tendons attach to the bones, and as a result, there are many regions in the body where a patient can develop an enthesopathic condition.
+There are many areas in the body where the tendons attach to the bones, and as a result, there are many regions in the body where a patient can develop an enthesopathy condition.

-Enthetosis can arise in the spine, knee, ankle, elbow, wrist, and other areas of the body.
+Enthetosis can arise in the spine, knee, ankle, elbow, wrist, and other body areas.

-This type of pain occurs when the joint or attachment point that is affected by enthesopathy is used.
+This type of pain occurs when the joint or attachment point affected by enthesopathy is used.

-Diseases like the ensofonía , that usually happens when one or more types of arthritis affect the articulation, the arthritis that happens when the cartilage or the bone of the joints is broken and the spondyloarthritis .
+Diseases like the ensofonía, which usually happen when one or more types of arthritis affect the articulation, arthritis that occurs when the cartilage or the bone of the joints is broken, and spondyloarthritis.

-That is a term for the types of arthritis conditions that cause inflammation in the joints, sometimes they are related to enthesopathy.
+That is a term for arthritis conditions that cause inflammation in the joints; sometimes, they are related to enthesopathy.

 Like many types of arthritis, enthesopathy can have many causes.
 These include: